 Cross Country Ski Wax

-Do Cross Country Skis Need Waxing?
+Do Cross country skis Need Waxing?

 Absolutely!
 Every pair of cross country skis demands waxing, as it is crucial for maintaining them in optimal condition.
 You cannot over-wax, and the more frequently you do it, the better your glide will be.
 Nordic ski wax is available in several types: glide wax, kick wax, and klister wax.
 Within this section, you'll discover not just ski wax kits but also equipment for ski tuning to maintain your XC skis in peak form.